 Our hall hire is $30 per one hour class.
-We run three to four classes a week.
+We run two classes a week.
 This is by far our biggest expense.
 If we can’t cover hall hire – we can’t put on classes.

-Nobody involved in this venture is paid – Emily and Sarah the founders of Ballet is for Everyone are volunteers and they plan all of the classes and organise all of the administration for the classes.
+Nobody involved in this venture is paid – Emily, Sarah, and Louise and all of the teachers are volunteers and they plan all of the classes and organise all of the administration for the classes.
 All of the dance teachers are volunteers.

 We would like to hold as many classes as possible.
 To do that we need funds for hall hire and we need more teachers to volunteer their time.

 Are the teachers trained?

 Our selection of teachers are all trained dancers but most are retired.